cloudfoundry/cli/plugin_examples/README.md

 ## Writing Your First Plugin

-  To start writting a plugin for the CF CLI, a developer will need to implement a predefined interface which can be found [here](github.com/cloudfoundry/cli/plugin/plugin.go)
+  To start writting a plugin for the CF CLI, a developer will need to implement a predefined `Plugin` interface which can be found [here](github.com/cloudfoundry/cli/plugin/plugin.go)

   The `Run(...)` method is used at the main entry point between the CLI and a plugin.
+The run method receives two arguments.
+The first argument is a plugin.CliConnection.
+The plugin.CliConnection is a struct containing methods for invoking cf cli commands.
+The second argument to Run(..) is a slice containing the arguments passed from the `cf` process.

   The `GetMetadata()` function informs the CLI of a plugin name, the commands it implements and help text for each command to be displayed with